MariahAdams/hello-http/README.md

 * Connect to server with `npm run start`.
 * Enter `http://localhost:3000` in your browser.

-This API uses simple GET requests for the following paths:
+This API uses simple GET requests for the following paths.
+Type them into your browser to check it out!:
 * /happy-birthday/
 * /happy-birthday/[name]
 * /happy-birthday/[name]?custom=[message]!